joelek/pe/safedisc.md

+# Safedisc 1

+## Uneadable sectors

+Discs protected by Safedisc contain sectors that have been intentionally made unreadable in order to prevent copying.
+The unreadable sectors can be as many as 1000 and seem to always be located at the beginning of the disc.
+Copies can still be made by instructing the copying software to ignore all read errors.

+## Byte sequence in PVD

-Safedisc 1 uses the undefined region of the Primary Volume Descriptor located at sector 16 to store a byte sequence.
+Safedisc uses the undefined region of the Primary Volume Descriptor located at sector 16 to store a byte sequence.
 The meaning of this sequence is not yet known and it is possible that it's contents are obfuscated.

 From "empires2":